 8. Lower Expectations

-My six-year-old daughter does not need to read like a fifth-grader when this is over.
+My six-year-old daughter does not need to read like a fifth-grader when COVID-19 is over.
 Furthermore, if my son’s bored in math, we’ll be ok.
 And if I get only half of my work done, I’ll problem solve.

 Often, high expectations are a good thing.
 But for moms, they can also stand in the way of your peace and happiness.

 So, breathe.
 Take a step back, and remember that you do what you can with what you have.
 If the kids watched tv and ate cookies all day, it’s still a win because they’re ALIVE.
 Try again tomorrow.